NWChemEx/Integrals/README.md

 ```
 The build process is not capable of building MPI so you will have to provide a
 path to a known installation via the `MPI_ROOT` variable.
 The GitHub token is
-necessary because, at the moment, LibChemist, TAMM, SDE, and Utilities are
+necessary because, at the moment, Chemist, TAMM, SDE, and Utilities are
 private repositories (instructions for generating a token are
 [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)).